nspcc-dev/neofs-oauthz/README.md

 # neofs-oauthz
-neofs-oauthz is backend which allows to login to NeoFS network via Google or Github OAuth 2.0.
+neofs-oauthz is an authentication backend allowing to login to NeoFS network via Google or Github OAuth 2.0.
+It checks the user and then generates a bearer token to allow uploading files with user's e-mail specified in attributes.
+There is no fancy key management there, but at the same time it allows to identify each object's uploader which is the main purpose for it now.
+This backend is currently used by https://send.fs.neo.org/ demo.

 ## Installation
 1. To build the binary run the following command: